abedkhooli/ds2/README.md

 # Applied Data Science (DS2)
 ## Updates:
+April 23: you are expected to have your project abstract ready by session 3 (session 4 at most).
-April 20, 2017: Session 3 material is online: open links from [ADS (Applied Data Science)](https://github.com/Abdel-Razzak/ADS).
+April 20-23, 2017: Session 3, 4 material is online: open links from [ADS (Applied Data Science)](https://github.com/Abdel-Razzak/ADS).
 Tip: to practice, clone or download [branch](https://github.com/Abdel-Razzak/ADS/tree/Module-3-%26-4-Supervised-learning)
 April 17, 2017: added 2 examples (in this repo) in caret (students for linear regression and titanic for logistic regression)
 ## Info and Resources
 * Planned start date and time: April 8, 2017, 1:30PM (at CCE, Masa bldg, 6th floor in Ramallah).
 For registration, see the [Ad at Ritaj](https://ritaj.birzeit.edu/bzu-msgs/msg?mid=1330550)